nix-community/nixago/README.md

 }
 ```

-A shell hook is automatically generated for linking the configuration file to
+The flake generates a shell hook for linking the configuration file to the root
-the root of the current working directory.
-The hook will automatically pick up
+of the current working directory.
+The hook will automatically pick up changes
-changes and re-link as necessary.
+and re-link as necessary.

 ```nix
 {